GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 **Downloading the code**

 This repository is only a placeholder and source of information.
 It is not updated since 01.2023.
-The code should be downloaded now from the [LightSaber Core](https://github.com/GabrielOnDelphi/Delphi-LightSaber) repository.
+The code should be downloaded now from the [LightSaber](https://github.com/GabrielOnDelphi/Delphi-LightSaber) repository.

 _________________